alyaridwan27/FSM-Final-Project/README.md

          |__|
 Enter coin input (0 for not inserting coin // 1 for inserting coin):
 ```
-After you inout 4 coins:
+After you input 4 coins:
 ```
      ____________
     |            |